openxla/xla/docs/tiled_layout.md

 Figure 2 shows how an array of size 4x8 is tiled by two levels of tiling (first 2x4 then 2x1).
 We represent this repeated tiling as (2,4)(2,1).
 Each color indicates a 2x4 tile and each red border box is a 2x1 tile.
-The numbers indicates the linear index in memory of that element in the tiled format.
-This format matches the format used for BF16 on TPU, except that the initial tile is bigger, namely the tiling is (8,128)(2,1), where the purpose of the second tiling by 2x1 is to collect together two 16 bit values to form one 32 bit value in a way that aligns with the architecture of a TPU.
+The numbers indicate the linear index in memory of that element in the tiled format.
+This format matches the format used for BF16 on TPU, except that the initial tile is bigger, namely the tiling is (8,128)(2,1), where the purpose of the second tiling by 2x1 is to collect together two 16-bit values to form one 32-bit value in a way that aligns with the architecture of a TPU.

 Note that a second or later tile can refer to both the minor within-tile